 - The trainer’s experience with real world examples.

 - It is very convenient to be able to remain at my office while also being able to attend the training.

 - Videos /demonstration of equipment are very helpful.

-- The team rooms and tasks.
+- The team breakout rooms and exercises & tasks.

 Upon completion of this Micro VILT, participants will be able to:

 - Recognise and explain the function of CT, Slickline, and wireline equipment